sparktacusdemo/airflow_pipeline_for_machinelearning/README.md

 Lets say, you already configure your python and jupyter tools:
 - for example, you are working in a conda environment
-- you already instlled jupyter inside your conda system
+- you already installed jupyter inside your conda system

+In this section, the purpose is to configure jupyter and spark, so that i can use Pyspark in my notebook, and redshift data can be read from jupyter.